bxparks/AUniter/tools/README.md

 ### Subcommand: ports

-The `ports` command simply lists the available serial ports:
+The `ports` command simply lists the available serial ports.

+On Ubuntu, it looks something like this:

 ```
 $ auniter ports
 /dev/ttyS4 - n/a